grpc/proposal/A24-lb-policy-config.md

   LoadBalancingPolicy load_balancing_policy = 1 [deprecated=true];
   // Multiple LB policies can be specified; clients will iterate through
-  // the list in order and stop at the first policy that they support.
+  // the list in order and stop at the first policy that they support. repeated LoadBalancingConfig load_balancing_config = 4;
-  // This allows the service config to specify custom policies that may not
-  // be known to all clients.
-  repeated LoadBalancingConfig load_balancing_config = 4;

   // ...other existing fields...